• Skip to primary navigation

 I prefer to hand mix my crepe better that way the batter has fewer bubbles and is ready for cooking.

-Start by whisking room-temperature eggs with only 1 cup of milk until well combined and pale yellow in color.
+Start by whisking room-temperature eggs with only 1 cup of milk until well combined and pale yellow.

 Combine all wet ingredients and mix until incorporate.

-Finally, add dry ingredients flour and salt, and mix well until the are no clumps are visible and the batter is smooth in texture.
+Finally, add dry ingredients flour and salt, and mix well until there are no clumps are visible and the batter is smooth in texture.
 The batter will be very thick.

-Now, thin the crepe mixture by adding the rest of the milk half cup at a time.
+Now, thin the crepe mixture by adding the rest of the milk, half cup at a time.
 Mix the milk into the batter before adding an additional amount of milk into the batter.
-Add as much milk into the batter as needed to thin the batter to your liking.
+Add as much milk as needed to thin the batter to your liking.

 Mix the milk into the batter before adding an additional amount of milk into the batter.